postman-open-technologies/gsoc-2023/README.md

 ## Contact

-If you have any questions or queries, please [create an issue](https://github.com/postman-open-technologies/gsoc-2023/issues/new) on this repo (with a prefix GSoC 2023) or send an email to us at gsoc@postman.com.
+If you have any questions or queries, please [create an issue](https://github.com/postman-open-technologies/gsoc-2023/issues/new) on this repo (with a prefix GSoC 2023), start a topic on [our community forums in the GSoC category](https://community.postman.com/c/open-technology/gsoc/42) or send an email to us at gsoc@postman.com.

 [![Twitter](https://img.shields.io/badge/Twitter-%40getpostman-orange?logo=twitter&logoColor=white)](https://twitter.com/getpostman) [![YouTube](https://img.shields.io/badge/YouTube-%40postman-orange?logo=youtube)](https://www.youtube.com/c/postman)